 Instructions: Grant applicant must certify to this condition required under this grant request for proposal.

-Please sign below to finalize response and submit this document as part of the grant application materials/response to the grant request for proposal.
+Sign below to finalize response and submit this document as part of the grant application materials/response to the grant request for proposal.

-Please upload or attach an organizational chart or list of principals that you are certifying for below.
+Upload or attach an organizational chart or list of principals that you are certifying for below.

 16B.981 Subd.
 2 (6) requires that no current principals of a grantee have been convicted of a felony financial crime in the last 10 years.
 A principal is defined as a public official, a board member, or staff (paid or volunteer) with the authority to access funds provided by this grant opportunity or to determine how those funds are used.